Collective communication in a transparent world: Phase transitions in a many-body Potts model and social-quantum duality: Discussion

 \subsection{Sociological interpretation of phase transitions in the $q$-state Potts model on a complete graph}

-We studied a $q$-state Potts model with many-body interactions on a complete graph, inspired by the work of Valba et al. \cite{valba} on the Shelling model, formulated for a topological network.
-Our aim was to describe opinion phases within a population of collectively interacting agents of $q$ possible communities.
+We have analyzed a $q$-state Potts model with many-body interactions on a complete graph, motivated by Avetisov et al.'s work \cite{avetisovPhaseTransitionsSocial2018a} on Schelling dynamics in networks.
+The complete graph topology serves dual purposes.
+Mathematically, it makes mean-field arguments exact.
+Sociologically, it represents the limiting case of \enquote{transparent societies} where digital technologies allow all agents to observe and influence each other across traditional boundaries.

-By deriving an exact expression for the effective potential on the fully connected graph, we identified the following principal qualitatively distinct macroscopic regimes (see \fig{fig:figure3}): \begin{enumerate}[(i)] \item The strongly consensus phase in which one identity is dominant, occupying nearly all sites.
-The remaining identities persist in symmetric, depleted proportions. \item The consensus phase with the minor identity becoming more visible; \item The symmetric mixed phase, where all $q$ communities in the society are equally represented, each occupying a fraction $1/q$ of the population; \item The mixed phase with $q-1$ equally dominant communities and one minor community; \item The symmetric mixed phase with $q-1$ communities; \end{enumerate} All phases except for the mixed one (iii) are $q$-degenerated.
-From a sociological point of view, these phases offer a depiction of how social diversity and ideological consensus can spontaneously emerge in structured societies forming transparent world.
+As shown in Section \ref{sec:two-and-three-body}, the system exhibits three principal phases with two extreme variants (see \cref{fig:configurations-and-landscapes}).
+These phases offer insights into how social diversity and ideological consensus spontaneously emerge in structured societies forming a transparent world.

-The mixed phase (iii) can be interpreted as a democratic configuration: no single identity dominates, and cultural or ideological pluralism is preserved through balanced coexistence.
-In this regime, diversity is stable, and social power is distributed across $q$ distinct communities (or viewpoints).
-Such a state reflects a political landscape where no group monopolizes influence.
-However, when only $q-1$ opinions persist despite the presence of $q$ communities (phases (iv) and (v)), the system enters a subtly frustrated phase.
-Sociologically, this may correspond to a society where one group becomes culturally or ideologically disengaged, marginalized, or assimilated into others.
-Though the structure appears pluralistic, an underlying asymmetry emerges, hinting at latent tensions, or the loss of voice for one segment of the population.
-For the mean-field $SU(N)$ quantum spin system discussed at length of \cite{polychro3}, this transition corresponds to the symmetry breaking $SU(N)\to SU(N-1)$.
+The symmetric phase (iii) corresponds to a \enquote{democratic} configuration where no single identity dominates.
+Cultural or ideological pluralism is preserved through balanced coexistence, with social power distributed equally across $q$ distinct communities (or viewpoints).
+Such a phase reflects a political landscape where no group monopolizes influence.

+In phases (iv) and (v), only $q-1$ communities persist despite the system supporting $q$ states, forming a reduced-symmetry phase.
+Sociologically, this represents a society where one group becomes culturally disengaged, marginalized, or assimilated.
+Though the structure appears pluralistic, underlying asymmetry hints at latent tensions or loss of voice for one population segment.
+For the mean-field $SU(N)$ quantum spin system \cite{polychronakosNonabelianFerromagnetsThreebody2025}, this corresponds to symmetry breaking $SU(N) \to SU(N-1)$.